 Tag Archives: florida child custody

-Does an Affair Affect Who Gets Child Custody?
+Does an Affair Affect Child Custody?

 Florida is a no-fault divorce state.
 This means that the couple does not need a reason or to put fault on one spouse to get a divorce.
 All the couple needs to do is state that the marriage is broken beyond repair and they can proceed with the divorce.
 The state of Florida courts… Read More »

-What is a Reasonable Time Sharing Setup
+What Is a Reasonable Time Sharing Plan?

 Time sharing after a divorce in Florida In the state of Florida, child custody and visitation is referred to as time-sharing.
 The courts believe that it is usually always in the best interest of the child to have equal time-sharing schedules, and you should have a plan that shows when your child spends time… Read More »

-What is a Reasonable Time Sharing Setup
+Reasonable Time Sharing Setup in Florida

 Time sharing after a divorce in Florida In the state of Florida, child custody and visitation is referred to as time-sharing.
 The courts believe that it is usually in the best interest of the child to have equal time-sharing schedules, and you should have a plan that shows when your child spends time with… Read More »